tie-set/stadle_docs/docs/documentation.rst

     :param config_file: Specifies the path of the aggregator config file to read parameter values from, if not provided in the respective constructor parameter.
 Defaults to value of agent_config_path environmental variable (normally set to setups/config_agent.json) if no path is provided.
     :param simulation_flag: Determines if client should operate in simulation mode for testing, or production mode; simulation mode uses the default aggregator token and displays debug information at runtime.
     :param aggregator_ip_address: IP address of the aggregator instance to connect to.
-    :param reg_socket: Port to be used to create socket for registering through aggregator.
+    :param reg_port: Port to be used to create port for registering through aggregator.
-    :param exch_socket: *Deprecated*
+    :param exch_port: *Deprecated*
     :param model_path: Path to folder used for local storage (client state, id, local and sg models).
     :param agent_running: Flag to determine if agent should actively participate in model exchange with aggregator.